-Criteria for prioritizing landscapes/jurisdictions for engagement Please explain Company actions align with already We engage in a vast array of landscape/jurisdictional engagements and collaborative approaches to sustainable land use.
-1 established jurisdictional and/or landscape initiative priorities in area CERTIFICATION: Through our certification to SFI, we participate in state level SFI Implementation Committees for each state where we operate or source a material Company has operational presence in amount of wood from.
-These Committees bring together forestry supply chain players from across the state on a regular (at least quarterly) basis to support logger area training development and delivery and sustainable forestry education and engagement.
-High commodity sourcing footprint from area CONSERVATION: Another way we are active in landscape level collaborative approaches to land use is through conservation engagement.
-We regularly engage with Opportunity to protect natural federal and state agencies on species protection efforts.
-We participate in 12 different Habitat Protection Agreements (HCP, CCAA, SHA and MOA) that inform our ecosystems land-use practices to protect and conserve a hundreds of species that rely on our lands for habitat.
+Criteria for prioritizing landscapes/jurisdictions for engagement Explain your process for prioritizing landscapes/jurisdictions for engagement Row 1 Ability to contribute to/ build on existing landscape and/or jurisdictional approaches Company has operational presence in area Commodity sourcing footprint Opportunity for increased human well-being in area Opportunity to protect and restore natural ecosystems Response to regulation Risk of biodiversity loss With a forest management and wood sourcing footprint that covers vast areas of the United States and Canada, we participate in various landscape and jurisdiction level approaches.
+When we assess opportunities for engagement we evaluate our ability to contribute solutions, whether the impacted areas overlaps with our operating and sourcing footprint and if it addresses challenges we find to be material to our operations.
+We engage in a vast array of landscape/jurisdictional engagements and collaborative approaches to sustainable land use.
+CERTIFICATION: Through our certification to SFI, we participate in state level SFI Implementation Committees for each state where we operate or source a material amount of wood from.
+These Committees bring together forestry supply chain players from across the state on a regular (at least quarterly) basis to support logger training development and delivery and sustainable forestry education and engagement.
+CONSERVATION: Another way we are active in landscape level collaborative approaches to land use is through conservation engagement.
+We regularly engage with federal and state agencies on species protection efforts.
+We participate in 12 different Habitat Protection Agreements ( HCP, CCAA, SHA and MOA) that inform our land-use practices to protect and conserve a hundreds of species that rely on our lands for habitat.
+RURAL COMMUNITY SUPPORT: We are acutely aware of the challenges our rural communities face, and we are motivated to help ensure they remain great places to live, work and do business for decades to come.
+We are leveraging our scale, voice and influence to help solve critical rural challenges through advocacy efforts by partnering with government agencies, other companies, nonprofits and community leaders, we can amplify the needs of rural communities and ensure resources are directed toward the highest-impact areas.
+We engage in jurisdictional and landscape partnerships when they align with the following criteria: building broad support for our partner organiz